Antisocial Behaviour Public Space Protection Order 2025

 The order will prohibit:

-(i) Consuming alcohol in public places, refusing to stop drinking or hand over any unsealed containers which are believed to contain alcohol, when required to do so by an authorised officer to prevent public nuisance or disorder.
+(i) Consuming alcohol in public places – refusing to stop drinking alcohol or to surrender unsealed containers believed to contain alcohol when requested to do so by an authorised person.

 (ii) urinating or defecating in a public place.
-This includes the doorway or alcove of any premises to which the public have access.
+This includes the doorway or alcove of any premises.

-(v) Fundraising may only take place within one of the two designated areas within Ilford Town Centre; with no more than 3 fundraisers present within each area; and for a maximum of 3 non -consecutive days in any week commencing Monday.
-No person shall fundraise in a way that causes a nuisance to nearby premises or members of the public.
-This includes obstructing the highway or shop entrances.
+(v) Fundraising may only take place in the two designated areas in Schedule C. No more than 3 fundraisers are permitted within each designated area.
+Fundraisers are only permitted to operate on 3 non-consecutive days within a 7-day period.
+No person shall fundraise in a way that causes an obstruction or nuisance to nearby premises or members of the public.

 ((vi) No person shall beg.
 This includes begging near a cash machine or begging in a manner reasonably perceived to be intimidating or aggressive.

 (viii) No person should affix or distribute any forms of advertising in the restricted area.
-This includes the advertisements for those offering personal services this includes the advertisement of telephone numbers.
+This includes the advertisements for those offering personal services, including the advertisement of telephone numbers.

-(x) Covering their face in an attempt to intimidate and or conceal or partially conceal their identity to cause harassment, alarm or distress to any person; this includes scarves, balaclavas and masks.
+(x) Any person(s) who uses a face covering to conceal or partially conceal their identity to cause harassment, alarm or distress to any person; this includes scarves, balaclavas and masks.
 This clause does not include face coverings worn in respect of religious or cultural beliefs and or medical reasons.

 Offences under this Public Space Protection Order